-Here you can see an excerpt from my latest novel, which will be published this upcoming April, read my blog, purchase my previous books, and contact me—but only if you have something nice to say.
+Here you can see an excerpt from my latest novel, which will be published this upcoming April, read my blog, purchase my new or previous books, and contact me—but only if you have something nice to say.
 Seriously, I would love to hear your comments on any of my posts, suggestions for futures pieces, or questions about anything that Wikipedia doesn’t cover.
 Remember, that every time someone likes my Facebook public page, an angel gets her wings.Read More

 (My review of the stage adaptation of the best-selling novel The Curious Incident of the Dog in the Night-Time first appeared in DifferentBrains.com, a website devoted to neuro-diversity.)